Alexey-N-Chernyshov/Innopolis_University_IR/README.md

 ## Content
 Now it has following retrieval models:
-* Boolean Retrieval (see class BooleanRetrieaval and tests)
+* Boolean Retrieval (see class BooleanRetrieavalApp, BooleanRetrieval and tests)
 * Biword Retrieval (see class BiwordRetrieaval and tests)

 ## Tokenization